danmar/cppcheck/man/manual.md

 You can specify that the inline suppression only applies to a specific symbol:

+    // cppcheck-suppress[arrayIndexOutOfBounds symbolName=arr]

+You can use comma to separate multi inline suppression in the same suppress comment:

-    // cppcheck-suppress arrayIndexOutOfBounds symbolName=arr
+    // cppcheck-suppress[uninitvar, arrayIndexOutOfBounds symbolName=arr]

+You can write other comments after suppress:

+    // cppcheck-suppress[arrayIndexOutOfBounds symbolName=arr] some comment

-You can write comments for the suppress, however is recommended to use ; or // to specify where they start:
+The old inline suppress format can also be supported, they need ; or // to specify where other comments start:

-    // cppcheck-suppress arrayIndexOutOfBounds ; some comment
+    // cppcheck-suppress arrayIndexOutOfBounds symbolName=arr ;  some comment
-    // cppcheck-suppress arrayIndexOutOfBounds // some comment
+    // cppcheck-suppress arrayIndexOutOfBounds symbolName=arr // some comment

 # XML output